 - Check and select those you want and save them.

-I want to remind you though, that chances to retrieve all your pictures are not 100%.
-Because maybe the data contained in your deleted pictures have already been written over (if you had continued to use the same card to store new pics).
-If that is the case, recovery is slim.
-And your last resort is perhaps send your Lexar card to a data recovery center, be prepared to spend much more than you expect though.
+I want to remind you though, chances to retrieve all your pictures are not 100% guaranteed.
+This is because the data contained in your deleted pictures could have already been written over (if you had continued to use the same card to store new pictures).

-Also, if your Lexar card is corrupted or damaged, chances are the software won't be much help in this case.
-You'll need to fix the card first before using the above recovery program.
-Check out this SD card recovery guide and navigate to the right chapters for specific solutions.
+Also, if your Lexar card is corrupted or damaged, chances are the software won’t be much help in this case.
+You’ll need to fix the card first before using the above recovery program.
+Check out this SD card recovery guide to learn more.